Einstein-\AE ther Gravity in the light of Event Horizon Telescope Observations of M87*: The ther parameters and and M87* observations

 We proceed to the investigation of the Einstein-\AE ther type II BH solution, which involves the \ae{}ther parameters $c_{13}$ and $c_{14}$.
-Parameter $c_{14}$ under GW170817 and GRB170817A constraints is bounded within $0 \lesssim c_{14} \lesssim 2.5\times 10^{-5}$ \cite{Oost:2018tcv}.
-In Figs.~\ref{Scan3} and \ref{Scan4} we draw the diameter of the predicted shadow as a function of $ c_{14}$ and $a$, on top of the observed one from M87* within $1\sigma$-error.
-Similarly to the previous case, we deduce that we obtain agreement with the observed behavior if $\mid c_{13}\mid<10^{-15}$ and $ 0 \lesssim c_{14} \lesssim 2.5\times 10^{-5}$, provided that $a\leq0.2$.
-Additionally, the restriction of the spin parameter $a$ to the narrow window $a\leq0.2$ can also be extracted by scanning the three-dimensional space $(c_{13},c_{14},a)$, which indeed shows that moving to larger $a$ values leads the shadow to move below $9.5$ which is ruled out within $1\sigma$-error.
+In Figs.~\ref{Scan3} and \ref{Scan4} we respectively draw the diameter of the predicted shadow as a function of $ c_{14}$,~$a$ and $c_{13}$,~$a$, on top of the observed one from M87* within $1\sigma$-error.
+Similarly to the previous case, we deduce that we obtain agreement with the observed behavior if the involved \ae{}ther parameters are restricted within a given range, along with an upper bound on $a$.
+Concerning the \ae{}ther parameter $c_{14}$, as it increases then the upper bound on $a$ decreases, while for the parameter $c_{13}$ this $a$-behavior happens by moving from positive values to negative value.
+Additionally, the restriction of the rotation parameter $a$ to a given narrow window can also be extracted by scanning the two-dimensional spaces $(c_{14},a)$ and $(c_{13},a)$, for fixed BH mass, as depicted in Fig.~\ref{Scan5}.
+Note that the above statement on the change of trend of \ae{}ther parameters and rotation parameter, can also be verified through Fig.~\ref{Scan5}, too.
 Finally, note that such small $a$ values verify that our slow rotation approximation is indeed valid.

+Similarly to the Einstein-\AE ther type I black hole solution, in the present type II solutions we can also provide two-dimensional scans on the planes $c_{13}- M$ and $c_{14}- M$, for fixed rotation parameters.
+As we observe in Fig.~\ref{Scan6}, unlike the type I solution case, in the present Einstein-\AE ther type II black hole solutions the rotation parameter does not play a significant role in reducing the allowed parameter space.
+Moreover, the BH mass can be matched with what extracted by EHT for M87* within $1\sigma$-error.